Skip to main content

 • Run-heavy underdogs shorten games and avoid blowouts, improving ATS (against the spread) outcomes.

-Last season, oddsmakers repeatedly struggled to account for Baltimore’s play style.
-The Ravens frequently dominated time of possession by significant margins, and when they controlled the clock by 7 or more minutes, they covered the spread at an impressive rate (roughly 75% in those games).
+Last season, oddsmakers repeatedly struggled to account for Baltimore's play style.
+The Ravens frequently dominated time of possession by significant margins, and when they controlled the clock by 7 or more minutes, they covered the spread about 75% of the time.
 By grinding down opponents and limiting possessions, the Ravens were able to beat the spread in games that traditional metrics would have priced incorrectly.

-Spotting teams before oddsmakers adjust is the key.
+Spotting teams before oddsmakers adjust is what matters.
 Look for these three pillars:

 • Diverse backfields: Multiple backs (power, speed, receiving) keep defenses guessing and efficiency high.